magento/merchdocs/src/sales-channels/google-ads/google-eol.md

 tag: google-shopping
 ---

-Google Shopping ads Channel will be disabled and removed from the [Magento Marketplace](https://marketplace.magento.com/) on April 28, 2020.
+Google Shopping ads Channel was disabled and removed from the [Magento Marketplace](https://marketplace.magento.com/) on April 28, 2020.
 We apologize for any disruption this may cause.

 To minimize the impact of transitioning out of the Google Shopping ads Channel extension, we recommend two alternatives.